Person-Centred Counselling & Psychotherapy in Dundee City Centre & Online

 Carl Rogers

-I work from private offices located in a quiet part of Dundee City Centre, and see clients locally as well as from the surrounding areas of Angus, Perth & Kinross and Fife.
+I work from private rooms located in a quiet part of Dundee City Centre, and see clients locally as well as from the surrounding areas of Angus, Perth & Kinross and Fife.
+In addition to providing face-to-face therapy, I also offer online services via the Zoom platform.

 Counselling sessions for individuals last 60 minutes and usually take place on a weekly basis.
 The fee is £60 per session and should be paid no later than 24 hours in advance of the session beginning.